panglikesheep18/concerns-demand-about-minecraft-mario-mashup-pack/README.md

  - source: https://www.minecraft.net/en-us/article/better-together-faq

  - Also there are no mentions of LittleBigPlanet Mash-up Pack being platform-restricted.
- - contents you want to restrict if you want to be evil.
+ - ...And contents you want to restrict if you want to be evil.

  - It is a flag that prevents players from using it in multiplayer, which so it is to "avoid potential licensing issues", however these contents are straight-up ported to other versions of the game (from Console to Bedrock) so it's ironic to not fix these things up.